The Carleman contraction mapping method for quasilinear elliptic equations with over-determined boundary data: Acknowledgement

 \section{Acknowledgement}

-This work was supported by US Army Research Laboratory and US Army Research Office grant W911NF-19-1-0044 and was supported, in part, by funds provided by the Faculty Research Grant program at UNC Charlotte, Fund No. 111272.
+This work is dedicated to Professor Duong Minh Duc.
+It was partially supported by National Science Foundation grant DMS-2208159 and by funds provided by the Faculty Research Grant program at UNC Charlotte Fund No. 11127